 An isolation valve fitted to the discharge pipe from the site would prevent storm water from leaving the site during drilling and fracking operations.
 During these periods storm water would be removed by tanker to a licenced wastewater treatment works.
-At other times when the water quality in the ditch system meets the requirements of EA the site would drain freely to a local field drain to the east of the site.
+At other times when the water quality in the ditch system meets the requirements of EA the site would drain freely to Carr Bridge Brook.
 An interceptor installed at the outfall would provide further security that discharges to watercourses would meet quality criteria.

-The EA has raised no objection in principle subject to conditions requiring routine monitoring of on-site surface water quality and maintenance, and inspection of surface water drains, valves and interceptors to ensure correct and efficient operation; surface water run-off retained on site during operations to be tankered away for off-site disposal and to not be discharged to the watercourse; and facilities, above ground, for the storage of oils, fuels or chemicals to be sited on impervious bases and surrounded by impervious bund walls.
+The EA has raised no objection in principle subject to conditions requiring a scheme to dispose of surface water between the drill pad and Carr Bridge Brook to ensure the proposed development does not increase the risk of pollution to Carr Bridge Brook; routine monitoring of on-site surface water quality and maintenance, and inspection of surface water drains, valves and interceptors to ensure correct and efficient operation; surface water run-off retained on site during operations to be tankered away for off-site disposal and to not be discharged to the watercourse; and facilities, above ground, for the storage of oils, fuels or chemicals to be sited on impervious bases and surrounded by impervious bund walls.